yuancheng-p/c2w/README.md

 in this repo.

 ## UDP and TCP
-The UDP part is mainly finished by me, but another group member has also contributed.
+This protocol can be implemented on both UDP and TCP, so you can find that there are two implementations here.
-We would like to share it with all of you, but the code is not optimized, so I feel happy if it could help.
+I would like to share my code with all of you, but the code is not optimized, so I feel happy if it could help.
-The TCP part is written by the other group members, so it's normal that you can't find it here.